 - Once you find a sweet spot, leverage branding and consistency (a hashtag, a dedicated day/time, appearance in a newsletter, etc.) to build your following

-Integrate your real estate video emails with your CRM
+Leverage your CRM to integrate your real estate video emails

-The right technology and marketing tools couples with the top CRM means you can leverage things like the power of video in your email marketing campaigns, drip plans, and bulk emails.
-You can also record a new video directly from the CRM that can be used in any way you choose (drop it in an email, text from the mobile app, share on social media, etc.).
+The right technology and marketing tools make creating new content and seeing what works a breeze.
+Make sure you have tools that let you leverage videos in your email marketing campaigns, drip plans, and bulk emails.
+With BoomTown’s BombBomb integration, you can even record a new video directly from the CRM that can be used in any way you choose (drop it in an email, text from the mobile app, share on social media, etc.).
 And most importantly, the data is housed in one system, served up in clear reports, so you can make better decisions based on real insights.
+Cheers to more virtual tools that help connect us, and putting a face to your brand.